prometheus/docs/content/blog/2021-02-18-introducing-the-@-modifier.md

 author_name: Ganesh Vernekar
 ---

+Have you ever selected the top 10 time series for something, but instead of 10 you got 100?
+If yes, this one is for you.
+Let me walk you through what the underlying problem is and how I fixed it.

 Currently, the `topk()` query only makes sense as an instant query where you get exactly `k` results, but when you run it as a range query, you can get much more than `k` results since every step is evaluated independently.
 This `@` modifier lets you fix the ranking for all the steps in a range query.

 In Prometheus v2.25.0, we have introduced a new PromQL modifier `@`.
 Similar to how `offset` modifier lets you offset the evaluation of vector selector, range vector selector, and subqueries by a fixed duration relative to the evaluation time, the `@` modifier lets you fix the evaluation for those selectors irrespective of the query evaluation time.
+The credits for this syntax goes to [Björn Rabenstein](https://github.com/beorn7/).

     <vector-selector> @ <timestamp>
     <range-vector-selector> @ <timestamp>